Showing posts with label #storytelling. Show all posts

 In front of me.

-I used the restroom and started to return but, was not sure what door I came thru
+I used the restroom and started to return butt, but I was not sure which door I came through.

 I tried the door in front of me.
 It would not open!